aetheric-oss/se-services/docs/conops.md

 `svc-compliance`:
 - Information exchanged with civil aviation authorities may include notifications, confirmation of flight authorization, flight restrictions, charted routes, and Special Use/Activity Airspaces (SAA).
-- FAA-Industry Data Exchange Protocol (FIDXP) is an interface that allows UAM operators to obtain information from the United States' [National Airspace System (NAS) Data Exchange](https://www.faa.gov/air_traffic/nas/).
+- FAA-Industry Data Exchange Protocol (FIDXP) is an interface that allows UAM operators to obtain information from the United States [National Airspace System (NAS) Data Exchange](https://www.faa.gov/air_traffic/nas/).
 - Data exchange formats may differ based on region.

 `svc-discovery`:
 - Other PSUs may need to coordinate with this PSU in scheduling flights to vertiports.
 - Example: proprietary PSU schedules a flight from a private vertiport to a public vertiport managed by this PSU.
-- Example: regional instances of *svc-scheduler* coordinate to transfer stewardship of an aircraft which is departing one PSU's region into another PSU's region.
+- Example: regional instances of *svc-scheduler* coordinate to transfer stewardship of an aircraft departing one PSU's region into another PSU's region.

 `svc-guidance`:
 - Calculating flight paths will be increasingly important as the number of simultaneous airborne UAM vehicles increases.